radutoma-upt/radutoma-upt/README.md

 - 👀 I’m interested in R, SQL, Python, Java, Springboot, Rest API
 - 🌱 I learned at Polytechnic University of Timisoara (www.upt.ro)
 - 🌱 I learned at West University of Timisoara (www.uvt.ro)
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on developing Risk Models
-- 📫 How to reach me ...

 <!---
 radutoma-upt/radutoma-upt is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.